 So if you’re not using a line produced by a reputable brand, this is likely the first thing I would try.
 Head to the store and pick some new line up, made by a better manufacturer.

 There are lots of different types of trimmer line available.
-Round lines tend to last longer than square or star shaped line.
-At least that’s what I’ve heard.
+In fact, I wrote a piece comparing twisted trimmer line vs round vs square.
+Round lines tend to last longer than square or twisted line.
+At least that’s what I’ve experienced.

 Your Line is Too Lightweight